ewheel17/FoodFinder/README.md

 * Implement a backend to serve data, rather than using dummy data.
 * Store and retrieve restaurant information from a Database.
 * Add register/login functionality.
+* Many things are conditionally displayed based on values directly from state.
+This works here, but best practice would include getters in the store file.
+I did not include them because I wanted to give other aspects for attention for the time being.
+* Distinct Unit tests could be implemented to ensure quality.